 8 Types of Field Service Management Technology You Need

-The pandemic drove field service organizations to accelerate digital transformation and prioritize technology for rapid adaptation.
-According to the Salesforce State of Service report, 77% of field service professionals say the pandemic has changed their technology needs.
-Many service businesses are modernizing with service management software, integrated inventory management tools and real-time data solutions to meet the demands of a cloud-based, mobile workforce.
-This transformation helps maintain operational efficiency while meeting evolving customer expectations.
+The pandemic drove field service organizations to accelerate digital transformation, transform field service processes, and prioritize technology for rapid adaptation in real time.
+According to the Salesforce State of Service report, 77% of field service professionals say the pandemic has changed their technology needs, reshaping how business operations are managed in the service management field.
+Many service businesses are modernizing with robust service management FSM platforms, integrated inventory management tools, and real-time data solutions to meet the demands of a cloud-based, mobile workforce that includes both office staff and field service technicians.
+By adopting these innovations, companies can provide real-time visibility across departments, streamline field service workflows, and clearly demonstrate the benefits field service technology brings to the bottom line.
+This transformation helps maintain operational efficiency, increase productivity, and elevate customer experiences, all while meeting evolving customer expectations.

 77% of field service professionals say the pandemic has changed their technology needs.

-From virtual options to automated dispatching and real-time scheduling, explore how to optimize field service management investments to streamline operations, make smarter business decisions and keep everyone safe.
-Strong service management solutions not only help manage field service and dispatching but also enhance service delivery through tight resource coordination.
+From virtual options to automated scheduling, dispatching and real-time scheduling, explore how to optimize field service management investments to streamline operations, make smarter business decisions, and keep everyone safe.
+Strong service management solutions not only help manage field service and dispatching but also enhance service delivery, predictive maintenance planning, and tight resource coordination that is essential for modern business operations.

 1. Connected field service management

-Seventy-nine percent of field service professionals say it’s impossible to provide great customer service without full context.
+Seventy-nine percent of field service professionals say it’s impossible to provide great customer service without full context, underscoring the need for real-time communication between every stakeholder.

-A connected field service management solution gives agents, dispatchers and mobile workers access to the same data—customer information, job details, asset history and warranties.
-By leveraging FSM (field service management) software and tools, teams can track real-time data, view inventory to ensure the right equipment is available and collaborate instantly for first-visit resolutions.
+A connected field service management solution gives agents, dispatchers, and mobile workers—particularly service technicians—access to the same data — customer information, job details, asset history, and warranties.
+By leveraging FSM field service software and tools, teams can track real-time data, view inventory to ensure the right equipment is available, and collaborate instantly for first-visit resolutions, providing trusted service customer interactions.

-A connected solution also enables proactive service.
+A connected solution also enables proactive and predictive maintenance services.
 For example, a mobile worker fixing an MRI machine at a hospital may notice that the machine is due for routine maintenance.
 They can perform maintenance during the same visit, eliminating the need for another trip.
 This proactive approach is a key benefit when the entire field service operations environment is connected.

 Connect field service with your core customer service organization for even greater results.
 Many teams have already taken this step: 73% of field service professionals say their field operations are connected to core service and support operations.
-Linking departments with a comprehensive management software platform enables robust customer relationship management and better visibility across the customer lifecycle.
+Linking departments with a comprehensive management software platform enables robust customer relationship management, greater visibility across the customer lifecycle, and measurable benefits for managing field service end-to-end.

 73% of field service professionals say their field operations are connected to core service and support operations.